MW 12.5x2 / N38 - neodymium magnet

 - Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,

-- Key role in the industry of new technologies – are utilized in HDD drives, electric motors, medical equipment or very highly developed apparatuses.
+- Key role in advanced technologically fields – are used in computer drives, electric motors, medical equipment or very advanced devices.

 Disadvantages of neodymium magnets: